Q: What is AWS Backup?

-Today, several AWS services offer backup features that help you protect your data, such as EBS snapshots, RDS snapshots, Amazon FSx backups, DynamoDB backups, and Storage Gateway snapshots.
+Today, several AWS services offer backup features that help you protect your data, such as S3 replication, EBS snapshots, RDS snapshots, Amazon FSx backups, Amazon DynamoDB backups, and AWS Storage Gateway snapshots.
 All existing per-service backup capabilities remain unchanged.
-AWS Backup provides a new, common way to manage backups across AWS services both in the AWS Cloud and on premises.
-AWS Backup introduces a centralized backup console that offers backup scheduling, retention management, and backup monitoring.
-AWS Backup supports existing backup functionality provided by EBS, RDS, Amazon FSx, DynamoDB, and Storage Gateway.
-For AWS services that have backup functionality built on AWS Backup, such as Amazon EFS, AWS Backup provides you with backup management capabilities, such as backup scheduling, retention management and backup monitoring, as well as additional features, such as lifecycling backups to a low-cost storage tier, backup storage and encryption that is independent from its source data, and backup access policies.
+AWS Backup provides a common way to manage backups across AWS services both on AWS and on premises.
+AWS Backup is a centralized service that offers backup scheduling, retention management, and backup monitoring.
+AWS Backup supports existing backup functionality provided by Amazon S3, Amazon EBS, Amazon RDS, Amazon FSx, DynamoDB, and Storage Gateway.
+For AWS services that have backup functionality built on AWS Backup, such as Amazon EFS and DynamoDB, AWS Backup provides you with backup management capabilities, such as backup scheduling, retention management, and backup monitoring, as well as additional features, such as lifecycling backups to a low-cost storage tier, backup storage and encryption that is independent from its source data, and backup access policies.

 Q: How does AWS Backup relate to Amazon Data Lifecycle Manager and when should I use one over the other?

-Amazon Data Lifecycle Management (DLM) policies and backup plans created in AWS Backup work independently from each other and provide two ways to manage EBS snapshots.
+Amazon Data Lifecycle Manager (DLM) policies and backup plans created in AWS Backup work independently from each other and provide two ways to manage EBS Snapshots.
 DLM provides a simple way to manage the lifecycle of EBS resources, such as volume snapshots.
-You should use DLM when you want to automate the creation, retention, and deletion of EBS snapshots.
+You should use DLM when you want to automate the creation, retention, and deletion of EBS Snapshots.
 You should use AWS Backup to manage and monitor backups across the AWS services you use, including EBS volumes, from a single place.

 Q: What is a recovery point?